frejanordsiek/hdf5storage/README.rst

      * Issue #53. h5py 2.1.x and 2.2.x  support dropped.
      * Issue #60.
 Platform label in the MAT file header changed to ``hdf5storage VERSION`` from ``CPython VERSION``.
+     * Issue #61.
+User provided marshallers must inherit from ``Marshallers.TypeMarshaller``.
+Before, they just had to provide the same interface.
+     * Issue #62.
+Builtin marshallers have priority over user provided ones when selecting the right marshaller to handle a particular type, as opposed to the other way around in the 0.1.x.
      * Issue #27.
 Added of paths with null characters and slashes.
 It is used for the field names of structured numpy ndarrays as well as the keys of ``dict`` like objects when writing their values